jpvanoosten/Audio/README.md

 In the CMake GUI, use the **Configure**, **Generate**, and **Open Project** buttons (in that order) to generate and open the Visual Studio solution file.

-> **Note**: Do not distirubte the CMake generated project files!
+> **Note**: Do not distribute the CMake generated project files!
 These files contain absolute paths and will only work for your file structure.

 ## Build